ConventionCatCorp/concat-docs/docs/guides/templates/templates.md

   </li>
 </ul>

+#### Regarding `register`

+You may notice that `register` (sent out to confirm someones email address when they first sign up for an account) is unable to be modified by default.
+We consider this template critical and do not allow it to be overridden without contacting support first.
+Reach out to support if you would like to modify this template.

 ### Configuring overrides

 Upon selecting "Modify" on the template you wish to inspect, you can view a rendered example email of the template, alongside a "Current" badge next to whichever configuration is active.